BrighterCommand/Docs/contents/BasicConcepts.md

 Where the request changes state, Brighter models this as a [command](#command) and a matching [event](#event) which describes the change.
 (See [Returning Results from a Handler](/contents/ReturningResultsFromAHandler.md) for a discussion of returning a response directly to the sender of a Command).

-Where the request queries for state, Darker models this as a [query](#query), which returns a response directly to the caller.
+Where the request queries for state, Darker models this as a [query](#query), which returns a [result](#result) directly to the caller.

+A common approach is to change state via Brighter and query for the results of that state change via Darker (and return those results to the caller).

+If the call to Brighter results in a new entity, and the id for the new entity was not given to the command (for example it relies on the Database generating the id), a common problem is how to then request the details of that newly created entity via Darker.
+A simple solution is to update the command with the id (as a conceptual *out* parameter), and then retrieve it from there to use in the Darker query.
+See [update a field on a command](/contents/ReturningResultsFromAHandler.md#update-a-field-on-the-command) for more.

 ## Service Activator